suchmememanyskill/Payload_Launcher/README.md

 # Payload_Launcher
-Uses the atmosphere reboot to payload to launch payloads.
+Uses the reboot to payload system to launch payloads.

-Note: also works on sx as sx copied atmosphere's exosphere. (still sx is the worst cfw in my opinion)
+Works on atmosphere.
+Should also work on sx and reinx.

 ![Img](screenshot.jpg)